News Banner

 “Searching through underground facilities is a highly complex and risky affair,” said Dr. Ng Gee Wah, Director of Q Team, a Centre of Expertise at HTX.
 “In a dark and damp environment, the risk of SecCom officers falling and sustaining injuries is real, on top of the danger of actually encountering an explosive device or any other security threat items.”

 Yet this environment is where MiniX thrives.
-With its A4-sized body and a weight of about 4.5kg, MiniX effortlessly manoeuvres through tunnels that SecCom officers must duckwalk or crawl on all fours to reach.
+With its A4-sized body and a weight of about 4.5kg, MiniX effortlessly manoeuvres through tunnels that would be difficult for SecCom officers to reach.
 It is waterproof, equipped with a camera to scan the environment, and can send visual information to a portable Ground Control System (GCS) on the surface.

 “The deployment of MiniX will augment the way SecCom conducts surveillance of underground facilities and tunnels with increased safety and enhanced efficiency,” Gee Wah added.